bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 ====================

 :Node Role: NICs
-:Control Node: eth0 (192.168.100.51), eth1 (not internet connected), eth2 (internet connected)
+:Control Node: eth0 (192.168.100.51), eth1 (100.10.10.51), eth2 (internet connected)
-:Compute Node: eth0 (not internet connected)
+:Compute Node: eth0 (192.168.100.52), eth1 (100.10.10.52)

+Note 1: If you don't have 2 NICs on controller node, you can check the milestone branch for 2 NIC installation.

-**Note 1:** If you are not interrested in Quantum, you can also use this guide but you must follow the nova section found `here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/Tricks%26Ideas/install_nova-network.rst>`_ instead of the one written in this guide.
+**Note 2:** If you are not interrested in Quantum, you can also use this guide but you must follow the nova section found `here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/Tricks%26Ideas/install_nova-network.rst>`_ instead of the one written in this guide.

-**Note 2:** This is my current network architecture, you can add as many compute node as you wish.
+**Note 3:** This is my current network architecture, you can add as many compute node as you wish.

 .. image:: http://i.imgur.com/1jCFC.jpg